ahmetdzdrr/epias-web-api-scraping-and-deploy/README.md

 python main.py
 ```

-This will fetch the latest data from the EPİAŞ API and save it locally.
+This will fetch the latest data from the EPİAŞ API, enrich it with latitude and longitude data using OpenStreetMap API, and save it locally.

 ### Deploying the Streamlit Application